Azumaya algebras and canonical components: Representation and character varieties

 A Hilbert symbol (see \cite[p.\ 78]{MaclachlanReid} for the definition) for $A_H$ is readily described using a pair of non-commuting elements as follows.
 Suppose that $g$ and $h$ are hyperbolic elements of $H$ with $[g,h]\neq 1$.
 Then, following \cite[\S 3.6]{MaclachlanReid}, a Hilbert symbol for $A_H$ is given by

 We now define the quaternion algebra $A_{k(C)}$ over the function field $k(C)$ of $C$ that will be the central object of study in this paper.

 We begin with some general comments in the setting finitely generated groups.
-Let $\Gamma$ be a finitely generated group and $C$ a curve component of $X(\Gamma)$ defined over the number field $k$.
-Fix an irreducible curve $C \subset X(\Gam)$ and, as in Lemma \ref{lem:BuildTautological}, an irreducible curve $D\subset R(\Gam)$ such that $t(D)=C$ and the function field $k(D)$ of $D$ is a finite extension of the function field $k(C)$ of $C$.
+Let $\Gamma$ be a finitely generated group and $C$ a geometrically irreducible curve over a number field $k$ that is a closed subscheme of $X(\Gamma)_k$, and suppose that $C$ contains the character of an irreducible representation.
+As in Lemma \ref{lem:BuildTautological}, fix an irreducible curve $D\subset R(\Gam)_k$ such that $t(D)=C$ and the function field $F = k(D)$ of $D$ is a finite extension of the function field $k(C)$ of $C$.
 As above, we have the tautological representation $P_C:\Gam\rightarrow \SL_2(F)$.

-Assuming that $C$ contains the character of an irreducible representation, we know from Lemma \ref{taut_irred} that $P_C$ is absolutely irreducible.
+Since $C$ contains the character of an irreducible representation, we know from Lemma \ref{taut_irred} that $P_C$ is absolutely irreducible.
 We can then define $A_{k(C)}$ to be the $k(C)$-subalgebra of $\M_2(F)$ generated by the elements of $P_C(\Gam)$.
 That is,

 Exactly as in the proof of Lemma \ref{lem:BuildTautological}, $A_{k(C)}$ has the structure of a quaternion algebra over $k(C)$.
 We refer to $A_{k(C)}$ as the {\em canonical quaternion algebra}.
 It will be helpful to record part of the proof of this, namely that $A_{k(C)}$ is $4$-dimensional over $k(C)$, by identifying certain elements of $\Gam$ whose images under $P_C$ provide a $k(C)$-basis.